Insider Tips to Skip the Line, Beat the Crowds

 The Rijksmuseum garden is an outdoor extension of the museum.
-This urban park feature well-manicured trees and colorful flower beds with tulips in summer, as well as sculptors.
+This urban park features well-manicured trees and colorful flower beds with tulips in summer, as well as sculptors.
 The gated garden is free to enter.

 Although the famous I Amsterdam Letters have been removed, a small park in front of the museum is also an excellent place to stroll, sit on a bench, or enjoy a water fountain.

 ↡↡ Rijksmuseum Tickets & Tour ↡↡

 Anne Frank House

 The Anne Frank House opened in 1960 in cooperation with Otto Frank, the young girl’s father and the only survivor from the Secret Annex.
 During World War II, Anne Frank’s family and few others went into hiding in the Secret Annex behind Otto’s company building for two years.
 Anne’s father survived the war and Auschwitz Concentration Camp and returned home only to find his family didn’t make it.
 However, he found Anne’s diary and published the Diary of a Young Girl.
 The book was translated into 70 languages and became the world’s best seller.
 Otto Frank and the like-minded also put a consorted effort for years to make the Secret Annex a museum to raise awareness about antisemitism and the dangers of discriminations and prejudice.

 Even if you have read the Diary of Anne Frank, you will still find a visit to the Anne Frank House to be personal and educational.
 You don’t need to be a Jew to feel the absolute despair Anne and others experienced in hiding.